SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ## Authorization

-Authorization for SharePoint Embedded calls is a function of the AppID and ContainerTypeID for App-Only calls; and a function of AppID, ContainerTypeID and User Roles for Delegated (App+User) calls.
+Authorization for SharePoint Embedded calls is a function of the AppID and ContainerTypeID for App-Only calls; and a function of AppID, ContainerTypeID, and User Roles for Delegated (App+User) calls.

 For App-only calls, SharePoint Embedded authorization is determined by the configured permissions tied to the AppID-ContainerTypeID pair.
 For Delegated calls, SharePoint Embedded authorization is the intersection of the application’s permissions against a container type and the permissions granted to the user’s roles.